hinto-janai/festival/src/README.md

 ### Why Kernel?
 `Kernel` doesn't actually do much, it mostly just forwards messages.

-But the existance of `Kernel` allows the other parts of the system to have a _single, simple_ interface.
+But the existence of `Kernel` allows the other parts of the system to have a _single, simple_ interface.

 Consider the following diagram showing `Festival` if `Kernel` didn't exist: